A Vision of a Church for the 21st Century

 1) Live message elements would include:

 a) Drama, involving all the usual varieties such as sketches, short plays, and mime.
 It would be performed by one or more resident drama groups and also visiting drama companies.
-Again the church would provide a springboard for new dramatic talent;
+Again the church would provide a springboard for new dramatic talent;2) Recorded message elements would include:

 b) Dance, of differing cultures, by resident and visiting dance groups;